solacecommunity/spring-cloud-stream-request-reply/README.md

   sends the given request to the given request destination, returns a future and maps it to the provided class when responses received.
 Use this only if you have the rare edge case that you need to run multiple request reply in parallel in the same thread.
 - `CompletableFuture<A> requestReplyToBinding(Q request, String bindingName, Class<A> expectedClass, Duration timeoutPeriod)`
   sends the given request to the `destination`configured for the `-out-0`of this binding, returns a future and maps it to the provided class when responses received.
 Use this only if you have the rare edge case that you need to run multiple request reply in parallel in the same thread.
+- `Flux<A> requestReplyToTopicReactive(Q request, String requestDestination, Class<A> expectedClass, Duration timeoutPeriod)`
+  sends the given request to the given request destination, returns a flux and maps it to the provided class when responses received.
+Use this if you expect multiple responses for a single questions.
+For example: if your response type would be an array it is best practice to send those as single messages to avoid to big messages.
+- `Flux<A> requestReplyToBindingReactive(Q request, String bindingName, Class<A> expectedClass, Duration timeoutPeriod)`
+  sends the given request to the `destination`configured for the `-out-0`of this binding, returns a future and maps it to the provided class when responses received.
+Use this if you expect multiple responses for a single questions.
+For example: if your response type would be an array it is best practice to send those as single messages to avoid to big messages.

 All methods can be used in any combination.